 Statistical literacy

 Whether we like it or not, we encounter a lot of claims during the course of everyday life.
-These claims range from the relatively trivial (“the best comedy series on television right now !”) to the deeply significant with wide-ranging impacts (“drug X is better for this disease than drug Y”).
-Though my work often exposes me to the latter, I think everyone can benefit from statistical understanding, in particular what these claims mean, how they are backed up by evidence, and being able to spot bad reasoning where they occur.
+These claims range from the trivial (“this is the best comedy series on television right now !”) to the deeply significant with wide-ranging impacts (“drug X is better for this disease than drug Y”).
+Though my work often exposes me to the latter, I think everyone can benefit from statistical literacy: what these claims mean, how they are backed up by evidence, and being able to identify problems with them.

 Extraordinary claims require extraordinary evidence